niekados/sculpted-hope/README.md

 ### Shop Page

-- Mobile - Different hero image at the top of the page representing the shop page.
+- Mobile - a different hero image at the top of the page representing the shop page.
 Pictures of artworks with a “Buy” button at the bottom are displayed in a single column.
 The “Buy” button will be linked to an external artist's Etsy web store.
 - Tablet - The same layout as the mobile, but the artwork and buy buttons will be presented in two columns.
 - Desktop - The same layout as the mobile, but the artwork and buy buttons will be presented in three columns.

 ### Workshop Page

-- Mobile - Different hero image at the top of the page representing the workshop page.
+- Mobile - a different hero image at the top of the page representing the workshop page.
 Bellow will be a call to action message to join classes/workshops and a “Join” button, followed by the schedule of the classes days and times broken down into weekdays and weekends.
 All are displayed in a single column.
 At the bottom of the page, the map will be placed to allow visitors to easily find the location of the studio.
 - Tablet & Desktop - The same layout as the mobile, but times and dates are displayed in the same line for the weekdays and weekends, instead of a column.

 ### Contact Page